7 Biggest Blunders with Walk in Showers (and How to Avoid Them)

 It’s perfect …until their husband comes in and wants to have a conversation when they were hoping and praying for a few minutes of privacy in the shower.

 A walk-in shower doesn’t have to ‘put you on display’ for everyone in your family who wants your attention RIGHT NOW!
-You need to design a smarter walk in shower which gives you the personal space (and showering privacy) you crave.
+You need to design a smarter walk in shower with a privacy wall which gives you the personal space you crave.

-Instead of going with clear glass with a big opening – size it down with a shower screen (mentioned in blunder #1) with a twist.
+Instead of going with clear glass with a big opening – size it down with a glass block shower half wall (mentioned in blunder #1) with a twist.
 Use obscure glass vs. clear glass.

-Another strategy is to use an obscure wave pattern of glass blocks for your wall.
+Another strategy is to use an obscure wave pattern glass block shower wall.
 It can create a private, yet open, shower for you.

 Nobody wants puddles on their bathroom floor which reminds you of the ones you jump over because of uneven asphalt in your work parking lot.
 When one level shower and bathroom floors aren’t leveled right this is exactly what can happen in your bathroom also.